Seven Days in May

-Seven Days in May is a 1964 American political thriller film about a military-political cabal's planned takeover of the United States government in reaction to the president's negotiation of a disarmament treaty with the Soviet Union.
-The film, starring Burt Lancaster, Kirk Douglas, Fredric March, and Ava Gardner, was directed by John Frankenheimer from a screenplay written by Rod Serling and based on the novel of the same name by Fletcher Knebel and Charles W. Bailey II, published in September 1962.
+Seven Days in May is a 1964 American political thriller film, directed by John Frankenheimer and written by Rod Serling, who adapted Fletcher Knebel and Charles W. Bailey II's 1962 novel.
+It is about a military–political cabal's planned takeover of the U.S. government after the president negotiates a disarmament treaty with the Soviet Union.
+The film stars Burt Lancaster, Kirk Douglas, Fredric March, and Ava Gardner.

+Seven Days in May was released in theaters by Paramount Pictures on February 12, 1964.
+The film received two nominations at the 37th Academy Awards: Best Supporting Actor (for Edmond O'Brien) and Best Art Direction.

 Plot

-The film opens on Monday, May 12.
-During the Cold War, the unpopular U.S. President Jordan Lyman has signed a nuclear disarmament treaty with the Soviet Union which has produced a wave of dissatisfaction, especially among Lyman's political opposition and the military, who believe the Russians cannot be trusted.
-His popularity reaches an all-time low of 29%, and pickets and rioting about the treaty occur right outside the White House.
+By Sunday, May 10, 1970, during the Cold War, unpopular U.S. President Jordan Lyman has signed a nuclear disarmament treaty with the Soviet Union.
+This produces a wave of dissatisfaction among the opposition and the military, who believe the Soviets cannot be trusted.
+As the president's ratings plummet, violent protests erupt right outside the White House.
 The presidential physician warns him of a dangerous cardiac condition which he blithely disregards, too busy to take a prescribed two-week vacation.

-United States Marine Corps Colonel Martin "Jiggs" Casey is the Director of the Joint Chiefs of Staff.
-He serves its chairman, four-star United States Air Force general James Mattoon Scott, a highly decorated commander and air ace.

-Casey stumbles upon evidence that Scott is leading the Joint Chiefs to stage a coup d'etat to remove Lyman in seven days.
-Under the plan, disguised as a training exercise, a secret army unit known as ECOMCON, training at a secret Texas base, will take control of the country's telephone, radio, and television networks while the president, participating in a staged "alert," is seized.
-Scott, who is busy advancing his charismatic public persona through nationally televised anti-treaty rallies, plans to head a military junta.
+Meanwhile, Colonel Martin "Jiggs" Casey, the Director of the Joint Chiefs of Staff, learns that his superior, the highly decorated Air Force general James Mattoon Scott, is planning a coup d'etat with the Joint Chiefs.
+Disguised as a training exercise, the plan involves a secret army unit known as ECOMCON training at a secret Texas base, which will take control of the country's telephone, radio, and television networks and seize the president while he participates in a staged "alert".
+Scott, advancing his charismatic public persona through nationally televised anti-treaty rallies, will replace the president as head of a military junta.
 Although personally opposed to Lyman's policies, Casey is appalled by the plot and alerts Lyman.

-Still somewhat skeptical, Lyman gathers a circle of trusted advisors to investigate: Secret Service White House detail chief Art Corwin, White House Chief of Staff Paul Girard, Treasury Secretary Christopher Todd, and Raymond Clark, the senior U.S. senator from Georgia and a close friend of 21 years.

-Casey has deduced that the heads of all U.S. military branches but the Navy support Scott's coup scheme, with Vice Admiral Barnswell, then aboard an aircraft carrier in the Mediterranean, apparently the only invited officer to decline.
-Lyman cancels a previous commitment to participate in Scott's alert, pretending he will be away for a fishing weekend.
-He then dispatches Girard to Gibraltar to obtain Barnswell's confession, sends the alcoholic Clark to Texas to locate the secret base, and tasks Casey to gather dirt on the general's private life.
-Meanwhile, the Secret Service surreptitiously films evidence of an attempt to kidnap the president during the phony fishing trip, removing all doubts about the existence of a plot.
+A skeptical Lyman gathers a circle of trusted advisors to investigate.
+Casey deduces the heads of all military branches but the Navy support Scott's coup, and Vice Admiral Barnswell, aboard an aircraft carrier in the Mediterranean, is apparently the only invited officer to decline.
+Lyman rescinds his commitment to participate in Scott's alert, pretending he will be away for a fishing weekend, then dispatches his Chief of Staff Paul Girard to Gibraltar to obtain Barnswell's confession.
+The alcoholic Senator Raymond Clark, Lyman's close friend of 21 years, goes to Texas to locate the secret base, and tasks Casey to gather dirt on the general's private life.
+The Secret Service surreptitiously films evidence of an attempt to kidnap the president during the phony fishing trip, removing all doubts about the existence of a plot.